 It’s possible to walk along several sections of the walls, although you can also take in the multitude of towers, merlons, archways, battlements and gates at street level.
 What’s not always immediately apparent is the walls’ thickness — at 3 m (nearly 9 ft) wide, they were a formidable defensive tool for the Kingdom of Castile against invading Moors.
 Construction first began under Raymond of Burgundy in 1090.

 Close inspection of the walls’ perimeter reveals why it’s impossible to walk their entire length.
 At certain points, Romanesque buildings are incorporated into the fortifications, including the apse of Ávila’s cathedral.
 It’s half house-of-God, half-fortress, with merloned towers and sentry walks an integral part of the cathedral’s structure.

-Step inside, and you’ll see how the ochre-red and white stone of the Romanesque portion of the cathedral gives way to the airier Gothic section built in pearly white stone.
+Step inside, and you’ll see how the ocher-red and white stone of the Romanesque portion of the cathedral gives way to the airier Gothic section built in pearly white stone.
 In reality, their proportions are similar. Ávila’s cathedral was, in fact, Spain’s first Gothic edifice, seen in its flying buttresses, ribbed vaults and cloisters.

 Near the cathedral, you come to the 17th-century Convento de Santa Teresa de Jesús (Convent of Saint Teresa), which was built on the spot where the beatified Teresa, an Ávila noblewoman, was born.

 As a functioning Carmelite convent, certain areas are closed off to visitors.
 But you can tour the small museum containing Saint Teresa’s relics (including her rosary and the remains of her ring finger) and a peaceful garden where she’s said to have played during her childhood.
 The museum also contains several paintings depicting Teresa in the various states of mystical ecstasy for which she became famous, and a chapel whose frescoes show the saint levitating.